 If you’ve been feeling overwhelmed by emotions or stuck in patterns that hurt your relationships, there’s still hope.
 Dialectical behavior therapy (DBT) is a type of talk therapy designed for people who experience emotions very intensely.
 It was originally developed in the 1970s by psychologist Dr. Marsha Linehan and is based on principles of cognitive behavioral therapy (CBT).
-While CBT helps people understand how their thoughts influence feelings and behaviors, DBT goes further by combining acceptance with change.
+While CBT helps people understand how their thoughts influence feelings and behaviors, DBT therapy goes further by combining acceptance with change.

 What is dialectical behavior therapy (DBT)?